 Last week I happened across the most recently published MPS-wide ‘Stop and Search Monitoring Reports’ (the reports for July and August 2016 are available here at the time of writing), and saw that they include data on the relationship between the reasons for stops and searches and the reasons for subsequent arrests.
 I was then able to obtain some of the previously published monthly reports from the MPS, giving me 11 months of data covering the period from October 2015 to August 2016.
 During this time there were 142,071 stops and searches at an average of 12,916 per month.

 Here is the table for August 2016 (from page 16 of the report).
-View in full-scale or click image below.
+To view in full-scale, click on image below.

 Points and blades

-View chart in full-scale or click image below:
+To view chart in full-scale, click on the image below:

 Although overlooked in Theresa May’s speech, many knives are recorded as ‘offensive weapons’, a problematic category that encompasses “articles made or adapted for use to causing (sic) injury to the person, or intended by the person having it with him for such use” (emphasis added).
 This covers a wide range of ‘articles’, including those that are clearly not knives (baseball bats and knuckle dusters, for example), knives that have no obvious lawful civilian use (such as butterfly knives and bayonets), knives and other articles that have been modified (sharpened screwdrivers, for example), and even (and most unhelpfully for our purposes here) normal domestic knives carried with the intention of causing injury.

 As a category of crime ‘offensive weapons’ may make legal sense, but it is at best unhelpful when trying to understanding the relationship between stop and search and particular kinds of weapons.
 The headline data simply don’t tell us anything about how many were knives and how many were other weapons.